zerozero/zerozero.github.io/collections/_drafts/2024-04-24-ARCore-Geospatial-API-Unity.md

 Get the cesium package: https://github.com/CesiumGS/cesium-unity/releases/ - this should be saved to a location that will be committed to VCS

+### Android Build

+If you get an error like "Execution failed for task ':launcher:checkReleaseDuplicateClasses'."
+You should head over to Assets -> Android Dependency Resolver -> Settings -> Remove Resolved Dependencies

+**Unity Android Build Black Screen**

+adb logcat: ```Skipped rendering frame because GfxDevice is in invalid state (device lost)```

+Hi all, our investigation has shown that this issue is caused by the Magic Leap package being present in the project.
+The workaround to fix this is:

+- Uninstall the AR Feature from package manager
+- Reinstall AR Foundation, but not the Magic Leap package
+- Close Unity and delete your Library folder
+- Reopen Unity

+This workaround has worked for everyone so far.
+We have this issue assigned to the Magic Leap team for further investigation as well.
+Please share if you have any different experiences, otherwise we'll close this issue as it's a Magic Leap issue, not AR Foundation.

 ### Routing
 ~~Install Google.Maps.Routing.V2 from nuget